-- Project must be an operationals and technology improvement (23 USC 101(a)(19)). project - An operational improvement is defined as a capital improvement for installation of traffic surveillance and control equipment, computerized signal systems, motorist information systems, integrated traffic control systems, incident management programs and transportation demand management facilities, strategies and programs. - As per 23 CFR §940.11, projects must be represented in the DRCOG Regional Intelligent Transportation System Architecture.
+- Project must be an operational improvement as defined in 23 USC § 101(a)(19). - An operational improvement is defined as a capital improvement for installation of traffic surveillance and control equipment, computerized signal systems, motorist information systems, integrated traffic control systems, incident management programs and transportation demand management facilities, strategies and programs. - As per 23 CFR §940.11, projects must be represented in the DRCOG Regional Intelligent Transportation System Architecture.